22388o/awesome-rgb-protocol/CONTRIBUTING.md

 ## Contribution

-Open PR for add new information around Taproot Assets.
+Open PR for add new information around RGB Protocol